 The android chuckles.
 “Good joke, I have a feeling however, this girl is worth far more to you, than those seeds are to us.
 If you wish to continue your little game of negotiations, I will destroy her and call it a loss.”
 The smug looks melted off Brainer’s face.
 He looks over to Hellibor whose body had stiffened at the machines comment.

-It’s true, the did need her far more than they needed these seeds.
+It’s true, they did need me far more than the androids needed those seeds.
 They had searched for years to find someone held in stasis and now they have it.
 So close to their goal, pride is the only thing holding them back.
-He would sacrifice his pride, he must.
+He would sacrifice his pride, because he must.
 “How many do you want?”

-“As many as you have inside that little shelter of yours.” the android replies.
+“As many as you have inside that little shelter of yours.” the android replies securing me to my fate.